Dangereye/the-weather/README.md

 # The Weather

-Check the forecast where you are - using Geolocation.
-Alternatively, perform manual searches - elsewhere!
-Forecasts include conditions, precipitation and wind (displayed hourly) in a format that suits you.
-The presentation includes dynamic imagery, courtesy of Unsplash - which matches
+Don't get caught off guard by the weather!
+Check the forecast for your current location easily using Geolocation.
+Or, if you prefer, you can manually search for weather updates anywhere else.
+Forecasts are updated hourly and include details on conditions, precipitation, and wind, all presented in a format that suits you.
+Additionally, enjoy dynamic background imagery provided by Unsplash, which matches current weather conditions - somewhat reliably.
-(somewhat reliably) current weather conditions.

 ## Design

-The Weather has a minimalistic, clutter-free design with dynamic background images.
-I was especially pleased with the custom precipitation icon that fills by percentage during wetter days (hourly forecast).
-The sliders themselves could use an update - they feel a little clunky when actioned via desktop.
+The Weather boasts a minimalist and clutter-free design complemented by dynamic background images.
+I particularly enjoyed the custom precipitation icon, which gradually fills based on the percentage during wetter days in the hourly forecast.
+However, there's room for improvement in the sliders themselves, as they can feel a bit clunky when manipulated on a desktop.

 ## Features

+- Responsive layout & images
+- Bespoke SVG icons
+- Dynamic background images
+- Settings: location services, temperature, wind speed, visibility, precipitation, pressure
 - Location search
 - Geolocation
-- Unit settings
-- Dynamic background images
-- Current conditions
+- Current weather conditions
-- Hourly conditions, precipitation and wind
+- 3 days forcast
+- Conditions
+- Precipitation
-- Three day forecast
+- Wind
 - Astronomy

+### Conditions

+- Title
+- Description
+- Temperature
+- Condition icon
+- Time

+### Precipitation

+- Title
+- Description
+- Percentage chance
+- Bespoke dynamic icon
+- Volume
+- Time
+- Total daily precipitation

+### Wind

+- Title
+- Description
+- Feels like temperature
+- Bespoke wind direction icon
+- Wind speed
+- Time

+### Astronomy

+- Sun: sunrise, sunset
+- Moon: moonrise, moonset, moon phase, illumination

 ## Technologies

 - HTML5
-- CSS3
-- Sass
+- Sass / Scss
 - JavaScript ES6+
-- SVGs
 - React

 ## Apis